How to Make Baked Potatoes

 Baked potatoes are a great side dish.
 Put lemon salmon with dill in the oven after the potatoes have been baking for a half hour or so.
 Serve an arugula salad with lemon vinaigrette alongside for a fabulous dinner.

-Again, baked potatoes are pretty forgiving.
-They need at least 45-60 minutes to get done, (internal temp should be between 205°F-212°F) but if dinner’s not quite ready yet, don’t worry, baked potatoes will be fine if they spend extra time in the oven.
+Not quite ready to serve the potatoes?
+If dinner’s not quite ready yet, don’t worry, baked potatoes will be fine if they spend extra time in the oven.
 Some people say the longer the better, up to two hours.
 You be the judge.
-You can always turn the oven temp down a little if you’re worried they’ll get too done.
+You can always turn the oven temp down a little if you’re worried they’re getting too done.

 Make It Your Own

-Now that you know how to make baked potatoes, it’s time to be creative.
+Be creative!
+Now that you know how to make baked potatoes, it’s time to dress them up.
 While baked potatoes are totally delicious with just a pat of butter melted inside, they really are a blank slate.
-Keep reading for lots of topping ideas.
-Make baked potatoes a main dish, perfect for meatless Mondays.

 Topping Ideas